Gary Lineker hopes gay footballer will come out during Qatar World Cup

 England captain Harry Kane has promised to wear a OneLove armband during the tournament, even if it is banned by FIFA.

-Jake Daniels of Championship side Blackpool and Australian Josh Cavallo of Adelaide United are the highest-profile players to have come out to date.
+Jake Daniels of Championship side Blackpool and Australian Josh Cavallo of Adelaide United, featured in the above video, are the highest-profile players to have come out to date.

 Asked why more had not followed, Lineker said: “Fear.
 Fear of the unknown, I imagine.
 Perhaps they are worried what their team-mates might think, although they probably already know.